Growing corn is practically an American tradition. Corn has been grown in our country for thousands of years.

 Don’t plant different types of corn next to each other.

 Because corn is wind-pollinated, different types of corn that are planted next to each other WILL cross-pollinate.
 Pollen from field, popping, ornamental, or even different varieties of sweet corn can alter the flavor and texture of your sweet corn.

 To prevent cross pollination, a distance of 500 feet between varieties is recommended.
 So in a backyard garden, you may have to choose just one type of corn to grow.

 Corn plant care tips:

-- Don’t prune corn plants.
+- Should you prune corn?
+No. Don’t prune corn plants.

 Cutworms are a common pest of corn plants.
 They feed on the leaves and stalk of corn plants making holes and can cause the plant to collapse.